Sam Rockbrune (she/her)

 I have a passion for coordinating projects and connecting people to achieve big goals, solve problems and build strong community.
 I am a graduate of York University's Master of Arts in Socio-Legal Studies in which my research took a critical stance on law and policy.

-As the new Executive Director at KWIC, I am excited to continue the amazing and important work of connecting global issues to local initiatives and encouraging lifelong learning, community involvement and activism.
+As ED at KWIC, I am excited to continue the amazing and important work of connecting global issues to local initiatives and encouraging lifelong learning, community involvement and activism.
 You can reach me at firstname.lastname@example.org.

 Resource Centre Facilitator

 Hi there!
 My name is Chloé (she/her) and I am the Resource Centre Facilitator at the Kawartha World Issues Centre.
 I am going into my third year at Trent University in International Development and Environmental Studies.
 As someone very passionate about environmental and social justice, I am grateful that I have the opportunity to explore its numerous intersections through my work at KWIC.
 In my spare time, I enjoy being outdoors and exploring new hiking trails!

 I am thankful to be part of this team and excited to continue our work on global issues here in our community.
 If you have any questions or want to learn more about our KWIC E.Y.E Centre (ESC B101 at Trent University), feel free to email me at firstname.lastname@example.org.

 SDG Education Facilitator

 Hi!
 My name is Abbey (she/her), and I am a second year Trent University student in the program

 Gender and Social Justice.
 I am currently in a co-op program and I am so thankful to have